-The Cambridge Computer Science course brings together disciplines including mathematics, engineering, the natural sciences, psychology and linguistics.
+The Cambridge Computer Science course brings together disciplines including mathematics, engineering, natural sciences, psychology and linguistics.
 All aspects of modern computer science are covered, along with the underlying theory and foundations in economics, law and business.
-You also develop practical skills in areas such as programming and hardware systems.
+You will also develop practical skills in areas such as programming and hardware systems.
 Full details of the structure and content of the course can be found on the University website.

 Computer Science at Murray Edwards College